xmonader/info_foundation/docs/faq/tft_value.md

-# How are ThreeFold tokens valued relative to farming capacity
+# How are ThreeFold tokens valued relative to farming capacity?

 There are several aspects to this question: